Human penis size: Ancient

+A 19th-century Japanese shunga handscroll attributed to the school of Utagawa Kuniyoshi, depicting exaggerated male genitalia.
+Ink, colour and gold on paper.
+British Museum collection.

 Ancient Chinese legend holds that a man named Lao Ai had the largest penis in history and that he had an affair with Queen Dowager Zhao (c.
 280–228 BC), the mother of Qin Shi Huang, by pretending to be a eunuch.
 Ancient Koreans admired large penises and King Jijeung (437–514 AD) of the Silla Dynasty is said to have had a forty-five-centimeter penis that was so large his subordinates had to search for a woman that fit him.
 Traditional Japanese erotic paintings usually show genitals as exaggeratedly large.
 The oldest known painting of this type, found in the Hōryū-ji Temple in Ikaruga, dates to the eighth century AD and depicts a fairly large penis.

+A giant phallus copulating with a female demon figure.
+Gouache painting, India.
+Wellcome Collection.

 The ancient Indian sexual treatise Kama Sutra, written in Sanskrit, probably between the second and fourth centuries AD, divides men into three classes based on penis size: "hare" size (about 5–7 cm, or 2–3 inches, when erect), "bull" size (10–15 cm, or 4–6 inches), and "horse" size (18–20 cm, or 7–8 inches).
 The treatise also divides women's vaginas into three sizes ("deer", "mare", and "elephant") and advises that a man match the size of the vagina of the woman he is having sex with to the size of his own penis.
 It also gives medically dubious advice on how to enlarge one's penis using wasp stings.